qtsone/workflows-mcp/README.md

 }
 ```

 All `env` variables are optional.
-Omit the entire `env` section for default settings.
+The `--refresh` flag is recommended to ensure `uvx` always fetches the latest version of `workflows-mcp`.
+For Gemini CLI, this configuration would be in `~/.gemini/settings.json`.

 Restart your LLM client, and you're ready to go!

 ## What Can You Do With It?